Fantom-Factory/afIoc/readme.md

 The scope of a *service* may be explicitly set when you define the service - either in the `@Build` / `@Override` facet or in the `RegistryBuilder.addService()` method.
 If no scope is explicitly set then, by default, const classes are matched to *all* non-threaded scopes.
 And non-const classes are matched to *all* threaded scopes.

-You can define custom scopes via `RegistryBuilder.addScope()` method and create it with `Scope.createChildScope()`.
+You can define custom scopes via `RegistryBuilder.addScope()` method and create it with `Scope.createChild()`.
 But largely, it is just IoC containers that define and creates scopes.
 Both [Reflux](http://pods.fantomfactory.org/pods/afReflux) and [BedSheet](http://pods.fantomfactory.org/pods/afBedSheet) are examples of IoC containers.

 ### Reflux Applications